instana/nodejs/CONTRIBUTING.md

 ### Set Publishing Access For The New Package

 After the package has been published to the npm registry for the first time, visit https://www.npmjs.com/package/@instana/${package-name}/access and set publishing access to "Require two-factor authentication or automation tokens".
+(The default setting is "Two-factor authentication is not required".)

 ### Lerna and `npm audit`